cfreshman/gauntlet-p4/GAUNTLET.md

      - Goal refinement and task suggestions
      - Session history analysis and insights
      - Cached responses with manual refresh option

-## Next Steps
-1. Enhance AI Companion
-   - Add sentiment analysis of session notes
+     - Sentiment analysis of session notes
-   - Implement productivity trend detection
-   - Add work style pattern recognition
+     - Work style pattern recognition
+     - Productivity trend detection
-   - Enable proactive suggestions
+     - Proactive pattern suggestions
-   - Integrate with calendar/external tools

 ## Next Phase
 The project will be enhanced with RAG/LLM features to provide: